Run Initial SQL

-Note: Tableau does not examine the statement for errors.
-This SQL statement is simply sent to the database when you connect.
+Note: Tableau doesn't examine the statement for errors.
+This SQL statement is sent to the database when you connect.

 Your software license may restrict you from using initial SQL with your connection.
 If you publish to Tableau Server, the server must be configured to allow Initial SQL statements.
 By default, the server software is configured to allow these statements to run when the workbook is loaded in a web browser.

-Administrators can configure server to ignore initial SQL statements by using the
+Administrators can configure the server to ignore initial SQL statements by using the

 tsm configuration set command:

 tsm configuration set -k vizqlserver.initialsql.disabled -v true

 If the server doesn't allow initial SQL statements, the workbook opens, but the initial SQL commands aren’t sent.